mjf1406/report-card-helper/README.md

 - added: a way to import all data when creating a class
 - added: a way to export all data for a given class, so it may be imported should anything go wrong
-- added: breadcrumbs to the topnav

-### p1

-- added: can now delete a class
-- added: can now delete student(s)
 - added: can now add student(s)
 - added: can now edit a class
 - added: can now edit a student

+### p1

 - added: created a parser for the comment files
-- added: user can now upload a comment file for themselves or the whole grade
+- added: users can now upload Subject Achievement comments; inputs: year, grade, semester.
+Ensure the user knows that those comments already exist if wanting to reupload.
 - added: 21st Century Skills (...) now have descriptions for each

 ### p0

-- added: when a user signs up, they are added to the teacher DB with their Clerk userId and a demo class is added to their class list
 - added: report UI elements update the DB on change
 - added: report UI elements are set based on student data loaded
+- added: semester 1 and semester 2 tasks complete on the student roster page now load the correct numbers

+## Change Log

+2024/06/23

+- added: breadcrumbs to the topnav
+- added: can now remove a student from a class
+- added: can now remove a class
+- added: create class button now has a loading state

+2024/06/22

+- added: when a user signs up, they are added to the teacher DB with their Clerk userId and a demo class is added to their class list
+- added: the csv is now validated
 - added: My classes in the nav now has loading state
 - added: Open class button now has loading state
 - added: Fill out button now has loading state
-- added: users can now upload Subject Achievement comments; inputs: year, grade, semester.
-Ensure the user knows that those comments already exist if wanting to reupload.
-- added: semester 1 and semester 2 tasks complete on the student roster page now load the correct numbers

-## Change Log
+- added: `/classes` now refreshes when a new class is added

 2024/06/17